Diane Bast, Board Member since August 2009

 Sloane Frost, Board Member since September, 2013

-Sloane Frost graduated from Cornell University in 2008 with a degree in Policy Analysis & Management and concentration in Health Policy.
+Sloane Frost (New Jersey) graduated from Cornell University in 2008 with a degree in Policy Analysis & Management and concentration in Health Policy.
 While studying the economics and history of health policy in this country, Sloane became interested in the principles of liberty and individual responsibility that seem to be missing from modern policy initiatives.
 After serving with City Year, an AmeriCorps program, Sloane saw first hand the negative consequences of an intrusive government public education system.
 She returned to academia to earn a Masters in Public Policy and certificate in Health Administration and Policy at the University of Chicago in June 2011.

 Various experiences in the university setting quickly taught Sloane that her fellow students are also deprived of many freedoms on campus, and she became dedicated to the student fight for liberty.
 In 2007, Sloane co-founded Students For Liberty (SFL) and now serves as the Chairwoman of SFL’s Board of Directors.
 SFL provides a forum of support for students and student leaders dedicated to liberty, and its resources include international and local conferences, free books, leadership training, and handbooks on student activism.

 Like many college students, Sloane first took the World’s Smallest Political Quiz before she self-identified as a libertarian and was fascinated by how clearly it summarized her philosophy.
 Students across SFL’s network value the Operation Politically Homeless tabling kits as essential campus supplies.
 Sloane is thrilled to work with the Advocates to ensure that students continue to benefit from these wonderful resources.